 If you ever need assistance while in your course, click the help icon in the upper right corner.

-If you can’t find a guide that helps with the issue you’re experiencing, click the Contact Technical Support option to see a list of ways to connect with a Technical Support Representative.
+If you can’t find a guide that helps with the issue you’re experiencing, click the GCU Help Center to look through articles that GCU Technical Support has to assist you with your class.
+If you still need assistance, select the GCU Technical Support option to see a list of ways to connect with a Technical Support Representative.